 Why not chocolate?

 - The toxic component of chocolate is theobromine.
-Humans easily metabolize theobromine, but dogs process it much more slowly, allowing it to build up toxic levels in their system.
+Humans easily metabolize theobromine, but dogs process it much more slowly, allowing it to build up to toxic levels in their system.

 - A small amount of chocolate will probably only give your dog an upset stomach with vomiting or diarrhea.